Kalpanika/x3f_wrapper/README.md

 To set it up:

-1) Download the binary file.
+1. Download the binary file.
 (Only windows at this point, Mac and Linux coming soon).
-2) Download the exif tools executable ([http://www.sno.phy.queensu.ca/~phil/exiftool/]http://www.sno.phy.queensu.ca/~phil/exiftool/)
-3) When you first open the app, you will be prompted to provide X3F Extract tools location, as well as the exif tools location.
-The default binary release contains the 64 bit windows release, but you will need to set the location you downloaded in step 2.
-4) Set up the other parameters (denoising, file output type, etc).
+2. Set up parameters (denoising, file output type, etc) in the preferences dialog, if you want something other than the defaults (denoised linear DNG).

+As of version 0.56.2, both the x3f_extract.exe and exiftools.exe programs are installed in the release binary, and the default settings point to the distributed executables.
+If you want different versions of those executables, you can select them in the preferences dialog.

 To run it:
 Either double click on individual files, or convert all unprocessed images via the button in the bottom right.